 The Board ensures that evaluations are undertaken annually to assess the performance and effectiveness of the Board and Board Committees.
-The last performance evaluation was completed in May 2021.
+The last performance evaluations were completed in May and June 2023.
 These evaluations form a key part of the Company's continuous improvement program relating to governance.

-The Chair of the Board conducts reviews of the CEO's performance, while the respective Chair of each divisional Board evaluates KMP and senior executive performance against relevant performance measures.
+The Chair of the Board conducts reviews of the CEO's performance, while the CEO facilitates the evaluations of KMP and senior executive performance against relevant performance measures.
 The outcomes of these reviews are reported to the Remuneration Committee.
-All KMP's received at least one review in the year ended 30 June 2021.
+All KMP's received at least one review in the year ended 30 June 2023.